Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Literature review

-(2) We design a tailored decomposition framework in accordance with the mathematical properties of the proposed model and a Benders-decomposition-based solution method within the branch-and-cut method.
-In the developed decomposition approach, partial information about passenger dynamics is incorporated into the timetabling subproblem, which can greatly reduce the number of feasibility cuts.
-Additionally, we introduce valid equalities and inequalities that not only strengthen the bounds at each node but also decrease the number of iterations producing inefficient feasibility cuts.
-These enhancements enable the proposed algorithm to solve real-world instances within reasonable computational times.
-We also implement a series of heuristic acceleration strategies to improve the solution quality at the root node.
+(ii) We propose a novel and generalizable decomposition framework tailored to the mathematical structure of passenger-centric timetabling problems.
+The framework is built upon a Benders decomposition method embedded within a branch-and-cut algorithm.
+In our approach, partial information about passenger dynamics is incorporated into the timetabling subproblem, which significantly reduces the number of feasibility cuts.
+To further enhance computational performance, we introduce valid equalities and inequalities that tighten the bounds at each node and reduce the generation of inefficient feasibility cuts.
+We also implement heuristic acceleration strategies to improve the solution quality at the root node.
+This solution framework is not limited to the BDTT problem, and it can be extended to a wide range of passenger-oriented timetabling optimization problems.
+Computational experiments demonstrate the superiority of our solution approach, which incorporates the proposed valid inequalities.
+This approach is evaluated against both a hybrid algorithm that combines local search with GUROBI and an exact algorithm, as both benchmarks are developed based on the widely adopted decomposition framework for the timetabling problem integrated with passenger flow control.

-(3) We validate the methodologies using two series of case studies that consider a proof-of-concept line and the Beijing metro Batong line.
-The numerical results show the benefits of the proposed approaches from operational efficiency, service fairness, fleet size, and the maximum congestion along the line.
-The results highlight that the BDDT approach reduces the fleet sizing required to satisfy all passenger demand for operators, and decreases passengers' waiting time compared with only implementing the passenger flow control strategy.
-Besides, a 23.78\% reduction in passenger waiting times is achieved at the expense of a 1.00\% increase in government subsidies.
-Regarding the algorithm, our proposed customized decomposition approach and exact solution method can generate high-quality solutions at the root node, even optimal solutions.
-In real-world case studies, our algorithm outperforms GUROBI in terms of computing effectiveness.
+(iii) We validate the proposed methodologies through both proof-of-concept and real-life case studies.
+The numerical results demonstrate considerable improvements in operational efficiency, service fairness, fleet size, and congestion levels.
+For example, our BDDT approach enables a reduction in the required fleet size while still satisfying all passenger demand, and it reduces average passengers' waiting times compared to strategies that depend only on passenger flow control in real-world case studies.
+These results highlight the practical value of jointly optimizing timetabling, trip shifting, and passenger flow control.
+On the algorithmic side, the proposed solution framework demonstrates strong computational performance.
+It is capable of producing high-quality and even optimal solutions directly at the root node.
+In real-world case studies, our algorithm outperforms GUROBI in terms of computational efficiency.
+Moreover, the proposed solution method consistently outperforms both the traditional Benders decomposition method and a hybrid algorithm.